Marine Corps' Top General Joins Ramadan Meal

 "We're all sons of Abraham – why are you fighting me?"
 Neller recalled telling them.

-Neller added that in combat, all the distractions of the race and religion of your fellow Marine falls away.
+Neller added that in combat, all the distractions of the race and religion of your fellow Marine fall away.

 Mansoor Shams, the former Marine who invited Neller, says he wrote to the commandant last year, not expecting a response.
 But Neller did write back and eventually asked Shams to speak to Marine officers about Islam.
-Coming to the mosque was a way to return the favor, Shams says.
+Neller said that coming to the mosque was a way to return the favor.

 "It gave me more hope, it gave me more optimism," Shams said.
 "Even when you're going through those bumps on the road where you're getting bashed left and right for your faith, that when you have the commandant of the Marine Corps standing there like a true patriot, an American, in your mosque it just gives you some goosebumps that say everything is going to be OK."